lucacicchese/DLA_LABS/README.md

 ## File Structure

-Each lab has its own folder called LAB**XX** containing
+Each lab has its own folder called LAB**XX** containing:

 - _README.md_: A readme explaining each exercise completed in the lab with results
 - _Exercise**X**.py_: The main file to execute the code for a certain exercise

 ## Environment

-All labs have been developed and tested in this environment and it can be recreateb by runniing the following commands
+All labs have been developed and tested in this environment and it can be recreate by running the following commands:

 ```linux